Is the FDN Program Worth It For Aspiring Health Practitioners?

 Why Are You Not Experiencing Any Symptom Relief?

 In 2015, a prospective client came to me with symptoms of tachycardia (a condition in which the heart beats over 100pm) that she believed she had inherited genetically from her father.
-Shortly after beginning our work together, her father passed away at the age of 63 from ongoing heart complications and congestive heart failure.
+Shortly after beginning our work together, her father tragically passed away at the age of 63 from ongoing heart complications and congestive heart failure.
 Needless to say, she was determined not to meet the same fate.
-As you’ll see later on, some simple diet and lifestyle interventions were enough to alleviate most of her symptoms.
+As you’ll see later on, some simple diet and lifestyle interventions were enough to provide profound symptom relief.

 In addition to tachycardia, my client – let’s call her “Laura” – was living with “unexplained” heart arrhythmias, which she had been experiencing for most of her adult life with no relief in sight.
-After monitoring her heart for 24 hours and running several diagnostics, her heart specialist assured her that “everything looked normal”; yet, these incidences continued to happen every day, almost always accompanied by a wave of extreme fatigue.
+After monitoring her heart for 24 hours and running several diagnostics, her heart specialist assured her that “everything looked normal”.
+Yet, these incidents continued to occur daily, almost always accompanied by a wave of extreme fatigue.
 Her experience was anything but “normal”.

-Laura was skeptical of anything the traditional approach could do to alleviate her symptoms, she was desperate for answers, and was growing wary of any doctor’s ability to help her.
+Laura was skeptical of anything the traditional approach could do to provide symptom relief.
+She was desperate for answers, and was growing wary of any doctor’s ability to help her.
 In her own words, “it was scary and unnerving to have your heart skip a beat every afternoon.
 At times, I was afraid to live in my own body.”

 I’m sure many of us can relate.
 Along your own health journey, you may have already gone through the experience of jumping from specialist to specialist without experiencing any kind of relief.
 So why do so many of us struggle with seeing any improvement, despite following the doctors orders?
 To answer that, let’s break down down the differences in approaches between traditional western medicine, and functional medicine approaches.